adekunleth/supercovo_public/README.md

 ## Status

-Live with paying subscribers.
+Live with subscribers.
 Chrome extension published on the Chrome Web Store.

 ---